Avvo 10 Rating Badge - Top Attorney Business

 Our Chicago minority shareholder and LLC member attorneys have litigated minority oppression and breach of fiduciary duty lawsuits for decades.

-Super Lawyers named Chicago and Oak Brook shareholder oppression Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
-Lubin Austermuehle’s Oak Brook and Chicago business trial lawyers have over thirty-five years of experience litigating complex shareholder oppression, minority shareholder rights, squeeze-out and freeze-out business and commercial litigation disputes.
+Super Lawyers named Chicago and Oak Brook shareholder oppression Peter Lubin a Super Lawyer in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
+DiTommaso Lubin’s Oak Brook and Chicago business trial lawyers have over thirty-five years of experience litigating complex shareholder oppression, minority shareholder rights, squeeze-out and freeze-out business and commercial litigation disputes.
 We handle emergency business lawsuits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination, intellectual property, and trade secret lawsuits along with many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-If you’re facing a business shareholder dispute, or the possibility of one, and you’d like to discuss how the experienced Illinois breach of fiduciary duty and shareholder oppression attorneys at Lubin Austermuehle can help, we would like to hear from you.
+If you’re facing a business shareholder dispute, or the possibility of one, and you’d like to discuss how the experienced Illinois breach of fiduciary duty and shareholder oppression attorneys at DiTommaso Lubin can help, we would like to hear from you.
 To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at 630-333-0333 or contact us online.

 Client Reviews